 - Attached is a list of recommended activities for the mentor/protégé team to complete during the mentor relationship.
 The ones marked with an "E" are considered essential to the learning experience of the new TSVI.
-The VI mentor/protégé team should plan together which activities to complete based on the needs of the protégé. - Place your initials in the first column once the activity has been completed (mentor and/or protégé). - Time frames are suggested, however, activities marked "EARLY FALL" should be covered very early in the year. - Both mentor and protégé should sign and date this document and submit this to the TSBVI Mentor Coordinator on April 15, 2024.
-Mentors and protégés will be sent a link to a survey in mid-December to record their progress on items on this checklist.
+The VI mentor/protégé team should plan together which activities to complete based on the needs of the protégé. - Place your initials in the first column once the activity has been completed (mentor and/or protégé). - Time frames are suggested, however, activities marked "EARLY FALL" should be covered very early in the year. - Both mentor and protégé should sign and date this document and submit this to the TSBVI Mentor Coordinator on April 15, 2025.

+Chrissy Cowan

-Chrissy Cowan Texas School for the Blind and Visually Impaired 1100 W. 45th Street Austin, TX 78756 512-206-9367; 512-695-1501 (cell) 512-206-9320 Fax cowanc@tsbvi.edu
+Texas School for the Blind and Visually Impaired

+1100 W. 45th Street

+Austin, TX 78756

+512-206-9367; 512-695-1501 (cell)

+512-206-9320 Fax

+cowanc@tsbvi.edu